dojo/dojo.io/site/source/cookbook/widgets/trigger-rerender.md

 ## Objective

-This recipe demonstrates how a widget can force itself to re-render.
+This recipe demonstrates how a widget can force itself to re-render when it is clicked on.

 ## Code example